 I’ve drafted state Medicaid eligibility-expanding legislation that became law without amendment, bringing millions of dollars of Medicaid benefits to many thousands of seniors living in poverty.
 I’ve also won an award for helping the federal Medicaid authorities root out millions in Medicaid eligibility fraud.

-My first suit against a government health insurance rule and my first against a large provider group were each nearly four decades ago.
+My first suit against a government health insurance rule and my first against a large provider group were each about four decades ago.

 A proper “BIO”

 Gary Ratner, now retired, spent a decade as a professor of law, specializing in medico-legal subjects, primarily at Indiana University.
 He also served as an adjunct professor at IU’s School of Medicine.
 After leaving the academic world, he practiced law for fifteen years, most of it as a health care attorney and advocate.
 In that role, after just over one year in a private firm representing a medium size hospital group, he switched to public service, starting as an Assistant Regional Counsel for the United States Department of Health and Human Service and ending as a health policy specialist in a public interest law firm.
 He was involved in many complex matters involving provider reimbursement, insurance, coding, accounting, capitated payments, and patient cost sharing.

 In late middle age, Ratner hopped back into his pre-law world to resume studies in biomedical science.
 He supported that effort, in part, by serving as the general counsel of a bioinformatics company.
 His return to science resulted in a doctorate in biochemistry and cell biology from Emory University.
 Ratner’s heavily quantitative thesis work involved the structural biology of the nuclear pore complex.

 In retirement, Ratner has been a self-described health policy hobbyist.
 In 2017, he began to study direct primary care.
 He has published over 100 essays on the subject on his blog, now known as dpcreferee.com.